misrrepo/MISR-SeaIceRoughness/README.md

 MISR-SeaIceRoughness/post_processing/mosaic_part2_gdalvrt_build_mosaic_fromVRT.py
 This Python script builds a mosaic from VRT file format and outputs the mosaic file to the local machine.

-Then, you can plot the final mosaic.tif in QGIS.
+Then, you can plot the final mosaic.tif in GIS software.